taviroquai/ReactObservableStore/README.md

 ## Installation

-The easiest way to use react-observable-store is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `dist/react-observable-store.js` in your page.
-If you use this, make sure you have already included React, and it is available as a global variable.

 ```
 npm install react-observable-store --save
 ```

+You can also use the standalone build by including `dist/react-observable-store.js` in your page.
+If you use this, make sure you have already included React, and it is available as a global variable.

 ## Usage